dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/data/how-to-create-a-simple-binding.md

 The employee data object is a simple class that describes an employee:

-- First and last name.
+- The first and last name of the employee.
-- Hire date.
+- The date the employee was hired.
-- Title.
+- The title employee has at the company.
-- Monthly income.
+- How much income the employee earns.

 ## Bind to a data object